 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Town of Bethlehem Police Department dispatchers have received numerous calls of bears seen in town so far this year.
-Many callers have reported the bear was after the bird feeder and/or garbage.
+The Town of Bethlehem Police Department dispatchers often receive numerous calls of deer as well as bears seen in town.
+During spring, whitetail deer habits begin to change as they become more active.
+Callers have reported bears after a bird feeder and/or garbage.
 Please follow the precautions as noted in the DEC newsletter excerpted below.

 With lengthening days of spring, the whitetail’s body and habits begin to change.
 Fetal growth advances at a faster rate, taxing does’ bodies of remaining energy stores.
 Younger deer, whose growth had been suppressed during dormant winter months, is jump started.
 The increased day length also stimulates antler growth in bucks.